You are currently viewing Milestones, Championships, Hall-of-Famers, the 1966 Game of the Century and the 1967 NFL draft

 1966 GAME OF THE CENTURY

-— Seven 1967 first-round draft picks.
+Seven 1967 first-round draft picks.
 Michigan State: Bubba Smith, Clinton Jones, George Webster and Gene Washington.
 Notre Dame: Paul Seiler, Alan Page and Tom Regner.
 Add in the juniors and sophomores (freshmen were ineligible until 1972) on the field that day and there were 10 first-rounders, 42 overall draft picks, 33 pro players and 25 with All-American honors.
-There were six College Football Hall of Famers, Michigan State’s foursome and Notre Dame’s Alan Page and Jim Lynch.
+There were seven College Football Hall of Famers, Michigan State’s foursome and Notre Dame’s Alan Page, Jim Lynch and Terry Hanratty.
+Michigan State coach Duffy Daugherty and Notre Dame coach Ara Parseghian also are College Football Hall of Famers.

 — Heisman Trophy voting, three players from the two schools finished in the Top 10 of the 1966 Heisman Trophy voting: Notre Dame’s Nick Eddy, third; Michigan State’s Clinton Jones, sixth; and Notre Dame’s Terry Hanratty, eighth.